 Improving the Community

 We want to see our neighborhood completely revitalized, and the Extreme Energy Makeover project is a huge step in our overall vision.
 Along with TVA, Cleveland Utilities, the City of Cleveland, the Cleveland Housing Authority, CLEAResult, and the Blythe Oldfield Community Association, we have provided whole home energy improvements to 413 homes in 18 months.
+The total investment topped $4.7 million in our community.
 So far the improvements have allowed our community to save over $214K on electric bills.
 This will have a lasting impact on residents lives.

 With the help of a $500,000 grant from NeighborWorks America, City Fields will renovate 4 existing homes and build 1 new home.
 This marks the beginning of a multi-year plan to renovate and build as many as 47 homes.
 This project is designed to encourage healthy community development by increasing homeownership.